Upcycled furniture ideas – See how you can update and reuse your old furniture pieces

 My client had purchased several used pieces of bedroom furniture for her master bedroom.
-They had just finished building a new home and had collected these pieces throughout the years.
-Mismatched furniture is an easy project to tackle.
+These pieces were collected throughout the years and did not match with each other.
+They had just finished building a new home and wanted to give their set a more cohesive look.
+Mismatched pieces is an easy furniture project to tackle.
 With paint and a little elbow grease, and BAM, you have new bedroom furniture!
 The first piece was a tall chest of drawers and two matching nightstands.
 You can see another dresser makeover HERE.

 The last piece was a long dresser with silver hardware.
 You can see that the finish is more of a cherry color.

-All pieces were in pristine shape and all wood.
-She had sent me a picture of her beautiful bed and asked that the furniture have the same color and finish.
+All pieces were in pristine shape and all solid wood.
+She had sent me a picture of her beautiful bed frame and asked that the furniture pieces have the same color and finish.

 Here is the tall chest of drawers after the makeover.

 And the matching nightstands.

 Giving these pieces a makeover really changed the dynamic of their master bedroom!
 It is now cozy and inviting!

 The Steampunk Chest of Drawers